 For Round 3, we will be working in the third loops once again.
 Work 3 half double crochets, chain 1, then skip 1 to create this beautiful pattern.

 Next, you will crochet some rounds of single crochets, and then work the round with half double crochets interspersed with chain spaces once again (this is Round 9).
 Round 9 is where we will be weaving our straps in later on.
-Then, more single crochet rounds will be worked, and at the very end, you switch to a 2.75 mm hook and work reverse single crochets (also known as waistcoat stitch) for the very last round.
+Then, more single crochet rounds will be worked, and at the very end, you switch to a 2.75 mm hook and work reverse single crochets (also known as crab stitch) for the very last round.

 It is now time to work the bottom edging (you can continue using the yarn you left from the backpack side).
 Flip the backpack upside down and repeat Rounds 1-8 of the top edging (do not work last reverse single crochet round).
 Do not cut the working yarn at the bottom edging as we will be using this yarn to slip stitch the bottom edging to the bottom of the backpack.